 Imagery: I give you input, you have to give me back, e.g., name states, spatial patterns can also be [input].

 Pivot words were described in an experiment by Jean Berko (1958) in which a child was then shown pictures of one object called a “wug.”
 She was then shown two such objects and asked what they were called.
 If she produced, “wugs,” this would show a syntactic rule.
 Bruner may have also know his admired colleague Roger Brown’s paper with Berko (1960).
 Bruner’s critical reception of Piaget is of profound interest; he fastened on how habits are repeated in “imagery” and symbol.
 This individual act presumably becomes universal.
-Bruner had paid his first visit to Piaget in Geneva in 1956.
+In his autobiography In Search of Mind (1983), Bruner reports that he had paid his first visit to Piaget in Geneva in 1956.
 The growth of mind was “a logical machinery in the main” (1983, p.
 137).
 Yet the seeds were sown decades earlier.
 Beginning in Fall 1938 Bruner was steeped as a graduate student at Harvard in the “culture and personality” school of Clyde Kluckhohn.
 Bruner later ridiculed John Whiting’s Yale Cross Cultural Index correlating child-rearing practices in preliterate societies with cultural traits (pp. 134-135).
 Why sort out the “age of weaning” on the assumption that it “has the same significance in all cultures” (p.
 135)?
 Cultural context was missing, and “that, of course, was the issue that brought the enterprise down.
 Structuralism was waiting to be born” (p.
 135).
 Personality was “decontextualized,” but so was Piaget, whom he encountered in 1956.
 Piaget’s passions were the child acting “alone” in the world, with a machinery that was “almost scandalously scanty” (p.
 137).

 Bruner noted that “Vygotsky’s world was an utterly different place, almost the world of a great Russian novel or play – Tolstoyan or Chekhovian” (p.
 139).
 As my 1965 notes show, Bruner admired Vygotsky’s concern with internalized linguistic form and external cultural reality.
 In Vygotsky, how does the child transcend the momentary response, called patterning, identification, or internalization?
 The concept for pleasure of activity (Funktionslust) came from the Bühlers, Karl and Charlotte.
 It was also used by Jean Piaget for reflex movements in the sensori-motor stage, whereby a child takes pleasure in repeating a movement.
 Vygotsky added the dimension of language that Piaget ignored.
 Language reflects cultural meaning, a theme of Bruner’s later work.
 It is more than signs and syntax; it entails a speech community with rules, understandings of their interpretation, and frameworks for action.
 Shared cognitions and styles comprise culture (Bruner, 1990 cited in Chiu, Leung, & Kwan, 2007).